Skip to main content

 Why to Avoid Taking Insurance

-The aforementioned factors clearly show that if you are not a card counter, when it comes to taking insurance, you will most likely lose money in the long term by placing this side bet.
-Since blackjack is a skill-based game, it is essential to be prepared in advance in order to manage to reduce the house edge and prevent yourself from putting any disadvantageous bets.
+The aforementioned factors clearly show that if you are not a card counter, you will most likely lose money in the long term by placing this side bet.
+Since blackjack is a skill-based game, it is essential to be prepared in advance in order to reduce the house edge and avoid making disadvantageous bets.

 Conclusion

 Thus, unless you are a card counter, do not take insurance.
-In general, insurance is said to be a rather disadvantageous bet for basic strategy players.
-If you have ever paid attention to blackjack basic strategy charts, you might have noticed that the insurance bet is not included.
-This is an outright indicator that this bet has to be avoided.
+In general, insurance is a rather disadvantageous bet for basic-strategy players.
+If you have ever paid attention to blackjack basic-strategy charts, you might have noticed that the insurance bet is not included.
+This is an outright indicator that the bet has to be avoided.